Garvit-Mehra/LLM/README.md

 # Custom Chatbot
+This is personalized chatbot that utilizes the RAG system that can answer questions on your own private dataset
 - Note: Backend uses OpenAI models, the required model can be selected within the file

 ## Setting up